Over 97% of AVID high school seniors graduate from high school and over 75% are accepted to four-year colleges – consistently!

 Yes!
 Check out the following links for helpful resources:

-U.S Department of Education: The U.S. Department of Education provides resources to help parents in a variety of ways, covering early childhood education all the way through paying for college.
+The U.S. Department of Education provides resources to help parents in a variety of ways, covering early childhood education all the way through paying for college.
 Get tips on helping students with homework, reading, and math.

-Federal Student Aid (FSA): FSA gives parents the information they need to save for college, learn about financial aid, and help their child complete the Free Application for Federal Student Aid (FAFSA).
+FSA gives parents the information they need to save for college, learn about financial aid, and help their child complete the Free Application for Federal Student Aid (FAFSA).
 FSA also provides in depth resources on college and financial aid in both English and Spanish.

-Big Future: The College Board’s Big Future is a free, comprehensive resource that helps both students and parents to make college planning easier.
+The College Board’s Big Future is a free, comprehensive resource that helps both students and parents to make college planning easier.
 They provide parent action plans from middle school through each year of high school and information on financial aid.

-CollegeWeekLive (CWL): CWL hosts free virtual college fairs and information sessions to help you and your child learn more about different colleges and receive expert advice on admissions and paying for college.
+CWL hosts free virtual college fairs and information sessions to help you and your child learn more about different colleges and receive expert advice on admissions and paying for college.

-Career Village: Career Village gives students access to career information and advice from professionals across the country.
+Career Village gives students access to career information and advice from professionals across the country.
 Parents can direct their children here to help them become more career-ready.

 Why do AVID students have to take advanced coursework?